Rickenbacker620/Resume/src/english.typ

   "Wuxi, Jiangsu",
   "2023.2 -- 2023.5"
 )
-#resume_desc("Responsibilities", "Implemented operators on supercomputers using OneDNN deep learning framework under OneAPI.")
+#resume_desc("Responsibilities", "Contributed to the initial phase of implementing OneDNN deep learning framework on Shenwei supercomputers under OneAPI.
+Collaborated on adapting OneDNN for Shenwei architecture, similar to Fujitsu's approach with AArch64.")
-#resume_desc("Achievements", "Ported deep learning algorithms on Shenwei CPUs based on the OneDNN framework.")
+#resume_desc("Achievements", "Played a key role in laying the groundwork for porting deep learning algorithms to Shenwei CPUs using the OneDNN framework. ")

 #resume_item(
   "Intsig Information Technology Co., Ltd., China",